Santosh-Baliarsingh/CyberSecurity-Lab-Setup/README.md

 # LAB SetUp for CybserSecurity (Blue + Red)

+## Disclaimer

+- Please read the [DISCLAIMER.md](/DISCLAIMER.md) before using or referencing this content.

 ## Problem

 - lets say you scan **`Windows OS`** (`vmware` / `virtualbox` / `other`) using **`nmap` tool** (**`kali`**)